IELTS General Training · Writing Task 2 · Category 7

 Direct Answer

-For IELTS Writing Task 2 you require an effective variety of sentence structures with a high degree of accuracy: complex sentences which contain subordinate clauses, relative clauses, passive voice constructions, conditional sentences (especially second and third conditionals), noun phrases and cleft sentences.
-You dont have to use all of these in each essay; band 7 grammatical range can be achieved by showing a mix of two or three complex structures per body paragraph.
+For IELTS Writing Task 2 you need a variety of sentence structures with a high degree of accuracy: complex sentences with subordinate clauses, relative clauses, passive constructions, conditional sentences (especially 2nd and 3rd), noun phrases and cleft sentences.
+You don't need all of these in every essay — Band 7 grammatical range can be achieved by showing a mix of two or three complex structures per body paragraph.

-Grammatical range and accuracy is measured on two different dimensions at once: the range of structures used (how much variety?) i.e., and the accuracy of which they are executed (which correct? ).
-Examiners award Band 6 for accurate simple sentences with some errors in attempts at band 6 complex structures.
-For Band 7, you have a range of occasionally-used structures with some flexibility – slight inaccuracies are tolerated in complex structures as long as it does not obscure the message.
-Your main takeaway is that even with some errors, complex structures do better than perfect simple sentence structure.
+Grammatical range and accuracy is measured on two dimensions at once: the range of structures used (how much variety?) and the accuracy with which they are executed (how correct?).
+Band 6 rewards accurate simple sentences with some attempts at complex structures.
+Band 7 requires a variety of structures with occasional errors in complex clauses — as long as meaning is not obscured.
+Even imperfect complex structures score better than perfectly accurate simple ones.

 64